jundalisay/superb/content/en/research/hermes/kybalion/chapter-15.md

 The mastery of Polarization is the mastery of the fundamental principles of Mental Transmutation or Mental Alchemy, for unless one acquires the art of changing his own polarity, he will be unable to affect his environment.
 An understanding of this principle will enable one to change his own Polarity, as well as that of others, if he will but devote the time, care, study and practice necessary to master the art.
 The principle is true, but the results obtained depend upon the persistent patience and practice of the student.

 {{< q >}}
-"Rhythm may be neutralized by an application of the Art of Polarization."—The Kybalion.
+Rhythm may be neutralized by an application of the Art of Polarization.
 {{< /q >}}

 The Principle of Rhythm manifests on the Mental Plane and the Physical Plane.

 The bewildering succession of moods, feelings, emotions, and other mental states, are due to the backward and forward swing of the mental pendulum, which carries us from one extreme of feeling to the other.
 The Law of Neutralization enables one to overcome the operation of Rhythm in consciousness.

 The Master rises mentally to the Higher Plane of Consciousness from the Lower Plane.
 This makes the swing of the mental pendulum to manifest on the Lower Plane.
 Since he is on his Higher Plane, he escapes the consciousness of the swing backward.